About the BA in Social Studies Education Degree

 Partnership Programs — These programs allow you to be part of field experience and classroom learning within one of the schools in nearby participating school districts.
 You will learn teaching strategies and practices from Cedarville University professors while engaging those practices and theories in real classrooms with real students and teachers.

-Cross-cultural experiences/classes in Ireland — The School of Education routinely explores new cross-cultural experiences for teacher candidates to diversify their field experiences.
+Cross-Cultural Experiences/Classes in Ireland — The School of Education and Social Work routinely explores new cross-cultural experiences for teacher candidates to diversify their field experiences.
 Periodically, faculty lead a group of teacher candidates to Ireland to complete core teaching courses in another culture.
 As part of this three-week adventure, you will earn credit for your courses, observe classrooms and the education system in another country, and have one-on-one opportunities to minister to the people of Ireland.

 Overseas Student Teaching Program — You may choose to complete your student-teaching experience overseas.
 This experience occurs as the final semester of your study as a teacher candidate at Cedarville University.
 You will spend approximately 14-16 weeks overseas in an English-speaking school.
-The School of Education of Cedarville University works with STAGE/CCTECC to coordinate an overseas experience for teacher candidates who wish to complete their student teaching internship abroad.
+The School of Education and Social Work works with STAGE/CCTECC to coordinate an overseas experience for teacher candidates who wish to complete their student teaching internship abroad.
 You may choose to go to almost any country in the world and will receive specialized training for this experience.

 Recent teacher candidates have completed their Overseas Student Teaching Program in the following locations: